 Professional Baby Photography

 A baby photography service is available on the unit.
 You will be asked to sign an authorization form in order for the photographer to visit you in your room.
 More information regarding this service will be available to you during your hospital stay.

 Please be mindful that newborns can be very sensitive to scents and fragrances.
 Please ask your guests to refrain from using scented fragrances such as colognes, perfumes, aftershave, soaps, lotions, powders, deodorants, hair sprays and other hair products while visiting you during your Hospital stay.

 No Latex Balloons Allowed!

 Did you know that non-inflated latex balloons or fragments could be inhaled and lead to serious injury or death?
 For this reason, latex balloons are not allowed in the hospital.
 Mylar balloons are a safe and acceptable substitute to latex balloons.
-Mylar balloons can be purchased in the Gift Shop located on the first floor next to the Coffee Shop.
+Mylar balloons can be purchased in the Gift Shop located on the first floor next.

 Outpatient Lactation Services at Newton-Wellesley Hospital

 Many mothers need additional breastfeeding support after they are discharged from the hospital.
 NWH offers new mothers and babies a free Breastfeeding Support Group and an on-site Outpatient Lactation Clinic.
 Please call the Lactation Office at 617-243-6314 for more information on outpatient lactation services at NWH.